Family Violence & Family Law

 Spousal Support & Family Violence

-Although spousal misconduct itself is not a factor to be considered when deciding whether to order spousal support or the amount, it will be relevant if it has affected the abused spouse’s ability to, for example, earn an income.
+Spousal misconduct itself is not a factor in deciding whether to order spousal support or the amount.
+However, it will be relevant if it has affected the victim’s ability to, for example, earn an income.

 Family Property & Family Law

-Although family violence may not impact the division of family property there are family property orders that can assist people dealing with family violence.
+Family violence does not play a part in how family property is divided.
+However, there are family property orders that can help those dealing with family violence.

 Exclusive Possession of the Family Home

 The court can grant one party exclusive possession of the family home and household goods.
-The power to make such an order is discretionary, meaning the court will only make such an order when they feel it is appropriate in the circumstances.
+The power to make such an order is discretionary.
+This means the court will only make such an order when they feel it is appropriate in the circumstances.
 One factor the court will consider is the conduct of the spouses towards each other and towards the children.
-For more information see Family Home.
+For more information, see Family Home.

 Protecting Family Property

-The court can make an order preventing one spouse from selling, giving away or absconding with property if they are satisfied that the spouse is wasting family property and jeopardizing the family’s financial security or attempting to avoid a division of it under family property laws.
+The court can make an order preventing one spouse from selling, giving away or absconding with property.
+The court would need to be satisfied that the spouse is risking the family’s financial security or attempting to avoid a division of the property.

 Agreements & Family Violence

 Agreements can be the best way to resolve issues following family breakdown.
 However, negotiating an agreement when there has been family violence can be difficult.
-A person who has suffered from family violence may find it very difficult to be in the same room with the perpetrator and they may not have equal bargaining power.
+A person who has suffered from family violence may find it very difficult to be in the same room with the perpetrator.
+They may also not have equal bargaining power.
 Perpetrators of family violence often have considerable power and control over their victims.
 It can be very hard for fair negotiation to take place.
-There are also, however, options for negotiation where the parties do not have to be in the same room and other supports for victims of family violence that can make negotiation of an agreement possible.
+There are, however, options for victims of family violence that can make a fair agreement possible.
+For example, lawyers can handle the negotiations without the parties being in the same room.